Climb Ben Lomond

 Ben Lomond is on the east side of Loch Lomond at Rowardennan, which is at the end of an 11-mile dead-end road from the village of Drymen (there are no busses on that road beyond Balmaha.)
 Cruise Loch Lomond runs twice daily sailings by their water bus from Tarbet on the west side of Loch Lomond.
 Check their website for details of the Ben Lomond Rambler water bus.
 Rowardennan is on the route of the West Highland Way (more about that soon.)

-There appears to be a problem when using Satnav to get to Ben Lomond as we frequently meet drivers who end up at Loch Chon in the Trossachs rather than Rowadennan, where the Ben Lomond Car Park is.
-You can see Ben Lomond from Loch Chon, but it's a long hike/journey to get to it!
+Some satnav systems appear to have a problem getting to Ben Lomond.
+We frequently meet drivers at Loch Chon in the Trossachs rather than Rowadennan, where the Ben Lomond Car Park is.
+You can see Ben Lomond from Loch Chon, but it's a long hike/journey to get there!

-For navigation by road, go first to Drymen, then follow the B839 from the village, passing Balmaha and the lochside, driving until the end of the road at Rowardennan.
-Note the road is narrow in places.
-If you are using Satnav, just enter Rowardennan rather than Ben Lomond.
+For road navigation, go first to Drymen, then follow the B839 from the village, passing Balmaha and the lochside, driving until the end of the road at Rowardennan.
+Note that the road is narrow in places.
+If you use a Satnav, enter Rowardennan rather than Ben Lomond.

-Recently Forestry and Land Scotland have introduced a large overflow car on the right just before you reach Rowardennan.
-A pathway to Ben Lomond leads from the back of that car park.
+Forestry and Land Scotland have introduced a large overflow car on the right just before you reach Rowardennan.
+From the back of that car park, a pathway leads to Ben Lomond.

 How much does it cost to park at Ben Lomond?

-The car park will cost you £5 to park for the day.
-Note it only takes coins.
+The car park costs £5 to park for the day.
+Note that it only takes coins.
 No cards or apps can currently be used, so ensure you have sufficient change.
 There is no charge (at present) for the overflow car park.

 How many people climb Ben Lomond each year?